-Kids and teens can easily be bombarded with negative images from the news, movies and computer games, as well as the constant distraction of technology from tv, mobile phones, tablets and other devices.
-Being silent and still can make them feel bored and uncomfortable or anxious and disconnected, so then they distract themselves with more activity to the point their nervous systems can become overloaded.
+Kids and teens can be easily bombarded with negative images from the news, movies and computer games.
+Technology has become a constant distraction, from tvs and computers to mobile phones and gaming devices.
+Being silent and still can make them feel bored and uncomfortable or anxious and disconnected.
+This can make them distract themselves with more activity to the point their nervous systems can become overloaded.

-Meditation cultivates the resting response our bodies need for optimal heath and healing, as well as improves attention to cognitive abilities such as learning, memory and problem solving.
-In addition, teaching children to be mindful and live with a greater level of consciousness, helps them to be more present and accepting of their current state of being, as well as less reactive to stressful situations as they become more self aware.
+Meditation cultivates the resting response our bodies need for optimal heath and healing.
+It also improves attention to cognitive abilities such as learning, memory and problem solving.
+Teaching children to be mindful and live with a greater level of consciousness, helps them to be more present, self aware and accepting of their current state of being, as well as less reactive to stressful situations.

 Meditation can help kids & teens

 - Recognise their own inner strengths and resources.

 - Understand and manage stress and emotions (and be more open about them).

 - Develop an awareness of the importance of mental self care.

 - Calm the mind chatter and relax the body to assist with restful sleep.